 Tsongas is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Tsongas has sponsored and cosponsored.
 See full analysis methodology.

 Niki Tsongas sits on the following committees:

-Tsongas was the primary sponsor of 1 bill that was enacted:
+Tsongas was the primary sponsor of 2 bills that were enacted: